Football.TXT Format Spec (& Tests)

 Note: If you auto-generate your datasets and want to focus on easy machine-writing and machine-reading, see the Football.CSV format » :-).

-The new Football.TXT format / data language for football match schedules (results, lineups & more) using structured text offers you the best of both worlds, that is, 1) looks ‘n’ feels like free-form plain text - easy-to-read and easy-to-write - 2) but offers a 100-% data accuracy guarantee (when loading into SQL tables, for example).
+The new Football.TXT format / data language for football match schedules (results, line-ups & more) using structured text offers you the best of both worlds, that is, 1) looks ‘n’ feels like free-form plain text - easy-to-read and easy-to-write - 2) but offers a 100-% data accuracy guarantee (when loading into SQL tables or exporting/converting into JSON, CSV, and friends, for example).

 The Football.TXT format / data language also includes support for groups, matchdays, grounds, and much more.
 Example: